Skip to content

 2. Creative Modulation

-Apply effects like chorus, flanger, and phaser to add movement and character to your samples.
-These effects can make your samples evolve over time.
+Adding Movement: Use effects like chorus, flanger, and phaser to make your samples evolve over time.

 Layering and Blending: Refining Your Sound